The University of Memphis

 |Shipping and Receiving of Hazardous Materials|

-Administrative officials, chairs, and directors of activities shall ensure that all employees, including faculty, who are directly involved in shipping and receiving hazardous materials shall be trained, certified, and periodically retrained as in Title 49 of the Code of Federal Regulations.
+Administrative officials, chairs, and directors of activities shall ensure that all employees under their supervision, including faculty, who are directly involved in shipping and receiving hazardous materials are be trained, certified, and periodically retrained in accordance with criteria in Title 49 of the Code of Federal Regulations.
 Except for those specifically excluded by regulations, employees who perform any of the following functions shall be included in this requirement:

-Upon completion of training, including periodic retraining, documentation of such training shall be submitted to the Manager of Environmental Health and Safety (EH&S).
-The Manager of EH&S shall be responsible for maintaining training records submitted and shall, following review of said documentation for compliance with regulatory requirements, certify that the employee has been trained and tested in accordance with the above requirements.
+Upon completion of training, including periodic retraining, documentation of such training shall be submitted to the Director of Environmental Health and Safety (EH&S).
+The Director of EH&S shall be responsible for maintaining training records submitted and shall, following review of said documentation for compliance with regulatory requirements, certify that the employee has been trained and tested in accordance with the above requirements.

 |I received the wrong chemical with a recent order.
 Can't I just put it back in the box and return it to the vendor?||Returning a chemical received in error requires that the employee shipping the material be trained and certified.
 For a one-time need to ship a hazardous material, call Environmental Health and Safety for assistance.|